xhudik/orangeday_setup/README.md

 Once all is fine, run VirtualBox and open `webscraping` instance.
-Looking forward to see you all!
+**Dont forget to bring your laptop with all tools!!!**Looking forward to see you all!

 If any further question - ask Andrew :)